 Under the current regulatory environment there is not a clear candidate for federal lead agency for hydrogen pipeline projects under NEPA.
 For interstate pipelines the DOT and FERC could act as NEPA lead agencies; however, for intrastate pipelines that have no energy-related federal nexus neither DOT nor FERC has clear path to fulfil that role.
-Given that System 3 and System 4 cross federally managed lands the BLM is anticipated to seek lead agency status under NEPA.
-USFS also has some jurisdiction but is more likely to act as a cooperating agency.
-The Alignment crosses a very narrow section of BOR lands through the Coachella Valley, but compared to other federal agencies the BOR is likely to act as a cooperating agency.
-If no change in federal regulation of hydrogen occurs prior to submittal of permitting applications on behalf of the project, and a federal energy regulatory agency declines to serve as the lead agency, the USFS, BLM, and BOR would need to coordinate on a NEPA analysis.
+Given that System 1 crosses federally managed lands sparingly, neither the BLM nor the USFS is anticipated to seek lead agency status under NEPA but are more likely to act as a cooperating agency.
+If no change in federal regulation of hydrogen occurs prior to submittal of permitting applications on behalf of the project, and a federal energy regulatory agency declines to serve as the lead agency, the USFS, BLM would need to coordinate on a NEPA analysis.